VisiCalc: History

-Dan Bricklin conceived VisiCalc while watching a presentation at Harvard Business School.
+Dan Bricklin conceived of VisiCalc while watching a presentation at Harvard Business School (HBS).
 The professor was creating a financial model on a blackboard that was ruled with vertical and horizontal lines (resembling accounting paper) to create a table, and he wrote formulas and data into the cells.
 When the professor found an error or wanted to change a parameter, he had to erase and rewrite several sequential entries in the table.
 Bricklin realized that he could replicate the process on a computer using an "electronic spreadsheet" to view results of underlying formulae.

-Bob Frankston joined Bricklin at 231 Broadway, Arlington, Massachusetts, and the pair formed the Software Arts company, and developed the VisiCalc program in two months during the winter of 1978–79.
+Although a HBS professor warned Bricklin that large computers already had much financial modeling software, Bob Frankston joined Bricklin at 231 Broadway, Arlington, Massachusetts.
+The pair formed the Software Arts company, and developed the VisiCalc program in two months during the winter of 1978–79.
 Bricklin wrote:

 Bricklin was referring to the variety of report generators that were in use at that time, including Business Planning Language (BPL) from International Timesharing Corporation (ITS) and Foresight from Foresight Systems.
 However, these earlier timesharing programs were not completely interactive, and they pre-dated personal computers.
+Frankston and Bricklin took a bank loan to purchase a Prime minicomputer, on which they wrote the development tools (editor, assembler, linker) they used to write VisiCalc.

 Frankston described VisiCalc as a "magic sheet of paper that can perform calculations and recalculations [which] allows the user to just solve the problem using familiar tools and concepts".
 The Personal Software company began selling VisiCalc in mid-1979 for under US$100, after a demonstration at the fourth West Coast Computer Faire and an official launch on June 4 at the National Computer Conference.
 It requires an Apple II with 32K of random-access memory (RAM), and supports saving files to magnetic tape cassette or to the Apple Disk II floppy disk system.

+Many in the microcomputer industry had expected that their products would grow in power until they could run the large software library available for minicomputers, but VisiCalc had no equivalent on bigger computers.
+It had functionality similar to financial modeling languages that cost $20,000, but did not require learning a language.
+VisiCalc was unusually easy to use and came with excellent documentation.
+Apple's developer documentation cited the software as an example of one with a simple user interface.
+Benefiting from personal computers' interactivity, the software uses the familiar metaphor of locations on a spreadsheet and invites iterative development.
+As a general-purpose application it does not force a particular solution, and is usable for almost any purpose.
+Observers immediately noticed its power.
+Noting how those new to computers quickly learned the application, Ben Rosen speculated in July 1979 that "VisiCalc could someday become the software tail that wags (and sells) the personal computer dog".